On this page you will find information about what a Needs Assessment is, how to arrange one, and what preparation is necessary before attending.

 The assessment will also help you and your university or college to discuss and agree important study strategies that can help you to get the most out of your course.
 You should ask for a copy of the Needs Assessment Report to be sent to the Disability and Dyslexia Service at Queen Mary University of London (QMUL).

-Students are free, however, to attend any assessment centre of their choosing.
+Students are free, however, to use any assessment centre of their choosing.

-How is a Needs Assessment different from an Educational Psychologist Assessment?
+How is a Needs Assessment different from a Diagnostic Assessment for SpLDs?

-If your screening for dyslexia is positive, you will be sent for a diagnostic assessment with an Educational Psychologist.
-This will confirm whether you are dyslexic or not.
+If your screening for SpLDs is positive, you will be sent for a diagnostic assessment with a SpLD diagnostician.
+This will confirm whether you have a SpLD such as dyslexia, dyspraxia or ADHD.

-If you are applying for the Disabled Students' Allowance (DSA), the Educational Psychologist assessment report is used as evidence of your dyslexia, but you will also have to have a Needs Assessment to work out how the allowance can be used to support your studies.
+If you are applying for the Disabled Students' Allowance (DSA), the diagnostic assessment report is used as evidence of your SpLD, but you will also have to have a Needs Assessment to work out how the allowance can be used to support your studies.

 How do I arrange for a Needs Assessment?